aa-fiu-classes/cnt-4713-web/project-1-accio-server-simplified.md

 - The server should be able to accept multiple connections sequentially (i.e., accept one connection, process it, close connection; accept another one, etc.)

-- The server should be able to handle up toe 10 simultaneous connections in a graceful fashion: not rejecting next connection, but processing it as soon as done with the previous one
+- The server should be able to handle up toe 10 simultaneous connections in a graceful fashion: not rejecting next connection, but processing it as soon as done with the previous one.
+To fullfil this requirement, you don't need to use multithreading, just the correct parameter to `socket.listen` call.

   * To test, you can `telnet` to your server from multiple consoles.
 None should be rejected, but only one should display `accio` command at a time.
-As soon as you done with one telnet session, `accio` should appear in another console.
+As soon as you done with one telnet session, `accio\r\n` should appear in another console.

 - The server must assume an error if no data received from the client for over `10 seconds`.
 It should abort the connection and write a single `ERROR` string instead of number of bytes read.

-- The server should be able to accept large enough files (`100 MiB` or more)
+- The server should be able to accept large enough files (`100 MiB` or more) that do not fit in memory (so, you cannot receive all in memory and then calculate the length, you should calculate the length as you receive).

 ## Approach to implement